Code-Institute-Submissions/soundkissstudio/README.md

 - Thanks to Johann Alberts and Igor at Codeinstitue Tutor Student Support for their guidance on using @media queries

 - Thank you to my Tutor Reuben Ferrante for his feedback, knowledge and positive guidance.
 I learnt a great deal from this project and look forward to the next.

+- Thanks to Dr Lindsey Smith for all the cups of tea.